PAN Card: Who needs it and Application Process

 - Make online payment for the application fees using Credit Card/ Debit Card or Net banking facility only.

-- Upon successful online payment of fees and submission of application, applicant will receive an acknowledgment containing a unique number on acceptance of the application form.
-This acknowledgement number can be used for tracking the status of the application by using the track status facility available at above web sites.
+- Upon successful online payment of fees and submission of application, the applicant will receive an acknowledgment containing a unique number on acceptance of the application form.
+This acknowledgment number can be used for tracking the status of the application by using the track status facility available at the above web sites.

-- Sign this acknowledgement, affix the photograph and send it to the NSDL/UTIITSL PAN services unit along with the supporting documents.
+- Sign this acknowledgment, affix the photograph and send it to the NSDL/UTIITSL PAN services unit along with the supporting documents.

 1. What if your PAN card is lost?